brechtm/rinohtype/doc/quickstart.rst

 description.

-The top margin of the title page is also changed by setting the corresponding option for the :attr:`.ArticleConfiguration.title_page` page template.
+The top margin of the title page is also changed by setting the corresponding option for the :attr:`.Article.title_page` page template.

 Creating a Custom Template